VictorVanthilt/PEPS-Poster/4EUPlus.typ

   $ S_(cal(A)) #h(10pt)~#h(10pt) partial cal(A) $
   ],
 )
-This is in constrast with the volume law most states follow.
+This is in constrast with the volume law  Haar-distributed states follow.

 Given the Schmidt decomposition of a state $|Psi angle.r$ across a bipartition of the system into the "In" system $cal(A)$ and the "Out" system $cal(B)$ (where $sum_i lambda^2_i = 1$):